rharbird/ucl-microbit-robotics-readthedocs/ucl-microbit-robotics-readthedocs/docs/source/connections.rst

 **********************
 Constructing the robot
 **********************
-The robot is made from parts designed by
+The robot is made from parts designed by Dr Gonzales-Gómez.
+Instructions for the latest design is `here <http://www.iearobotics.com/wiki/index.php?title=Módulos_REPYZ>`_.
+You can also use the older design, `here <http://www.iearobotics.com/wiki/index.php?title=M%C3%B3dulos_REPY-1>`_.

 Although the micro:bit can drive up to 3 servo motors, we have decided to use a second board to connect the MicroBit to the servos, for two reasons: